erroronline1/qualitymanagement/readme.md

 all this might not satisfy all security concerns but is considered reasonable.

-adjustments within the trust center might be necessary.
+adjustments within the trust center might be necessary by trusting access to the VBA project object model.

 there might be errors on opening multiple timetables at once, most notably with excel 2010. i still haven't learned why. all tests succeeded being used solo. field test showed errors and crashes sometimes, most probably due to faulty input, resulting in loss of a few inputs. i still have no clue what the colleagues entered to lead to this behaviour. you're most welcome to educate me on this!